跳转至

 Framepool with a sequence-level prediction head.

-When called with a single sequence the head returns the unscaled mean ribosome load (MRL) prediction.
-When called with both a reference and an alternative sequence it returns the log2 mean ribosome load fold change (log2(alternative / reference)), matching the upstream Kipoi UTRVariantEffectModel variant effect interface.
+logits always holds the mean ribosome load (MRL) prediction of the (reference) sequence.
+When called with both a reference and an alternative sequence, the alternative MRL is returned in alternative_logits and the log2(alternative / reference) MRL fold change in delta, matching the upstream Kipoi UTRVariantEffectModel variant effect interface.

 Examples: